allvm/allvm-tools/docs/ALLVMFormat-Contents.md

-These are optional (although certain components may require them), and it might make more sense to ship these results outside of the package, more work on use cases is needed.
+These are optional (although certain components may require them), and it might make more sense to ship these results outside of the package, for ease of distribution.
+More work on use cases is needed.

-For now, both models are supported.
+For now, both models (i.e., files included or not) are supported.

 ## Metadata